spattisson/zaproxy/GSoC2012_PluginACT.md

 <br>
 In this GSoC project, we made the following <b>contributions</b>:<br>
 <br>
 <ul><li>Developed a plugin to fully integrate a widely known spider called <a href='http://crawljax.com'>Crawlax</a> in ZAP.
-The release of the plugin is available to download on the <a href='http://code.google.com/p/zap-extensions/downloads/detail?name=zap-ext-spiderAjax-alpha-1.jar&can=2'>zap-extensions site</a>.
-You can find its official getting started guide with information  regarding its installation and use in the <a href='https://github.com/zaproxy/zaproxy/wiki/AJAXSpider_getStarted'>Getting Started</a> page.<br>
+The release of the <del>plugin</del> add-on is available to download on the <a href='https://github.com/zaproxy/zap-extensions/releases/download/2.4/spiderAjax-release-12.zap'>zap-extensions site</a>.
+You can find its official getting started guide with information  regarding its installation and use in the <del>Getting Started page</del><a href='https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsSpiderAjaxConcepts'>help page</a>.<br>
 </li><li>Enhanced the Crawljax spidering capabilities.
-Before this GSoc project, Crawljax got a score of 10% in the <a href='http://code.google.com/p/wivet/'>WIVET</a> benchmarking project.
+Before this GSoc project, Crawljax got a score of 10% in the <a href='https://github.com/bedirhan/wivet'>WIVET</a> benchmarking project.
 We improved its score from 10% up to 72%. as shown in this <a href='http://vimeo.com/44380063'>video</a> and also in the <a href='https://github.com/zaproxy/zaproxy/wiki/Testing'> testing wiki page</a>.
 The improvements have been sent to the crawljax dev. team and are also available on <a href='https://github.com/guifre/crawljax/'>github</a>.<br>
 </li><li>Added support for setting local proxies in crawljax when using the Chrome and HTMLUnit web browsers.<br>
 </li><li>Added support in ZAP to allow extensions appending their custom icons in the Sites Nodes Tree, as specified in <a href='https://groups.google.com/d/topic/zaproxy-develop/KAKUYAm_6qo/discussion'>this thread</a>.<br>
 </li><li>Researched different ways of including extension-specific dependencies in ZAP and established a standard one in the ant build file of ZAP, which we documented in the <a href='https://github.com/zaproxy/zaproxy/wiki/Dependencies'>wiki</a>.</li></ul>